colettesnowmedia/colettesnowmedia.github.io/cookie-policy.md

 We use both session and persistent cookies on the Service and we use different types of cookies to run the Service:

-– Essential cookies.
+### Essential cookies
 We may use essential cookies to authenticate users and prevent fraudulent use of user accounts.

 ### Third-party cookies
 In addition to our own cookies, we may also use various third-parties cookies to report usage statistics of the Service, deliver advertisements on and through the Service, and so on.